erikrose/blessings/docs/further.rst

     <https://github.com/GNOME/vte>`_ (or just 'vte'): Gnome Terminal,
     sakura, Terminator, Lilyterm, ROXTerm, evilvte, Termit, Termite, Tilda, tinyterm, lxterminal.
-  - `Thomas E. Dickey <http://invisible-island.net/>`_ has been maintaining `xterm <http://invisible-island.net/xterm/xterm.html>`_, as well as a primary maintainer of many related packages such as `ncurses
-    <http://invisible-island.net/ncurses/ncurses.html>`_ for quite a long
-    while.
-There is often speculation and misinformation among developers of terminal emulators and programs that interact with them.
-Thomas Dickey's analysis is always thorough and complete.
   - xterm, urxvt, SyncTerm, and EtherTerm.
   - There are far too many to name, Chose one you like!